Back to all posts

 Your toilet will often give you subtle hints that something is wrong before it starts running constantly.
 Learning to recognize these signs is key to early prevention.
 Listen for any unusual noises, like gurgling sounds after a flush or a faint hissing or whistling noise coming from the tank.
 That hissing often indicates a worn-out fill valve that isn’t closing properly.
 Another major red flag is the “phantom flush,” where the toilet briefly refills on its own without being used.
 This is a telltale sign of a slow leak from the tank into the bowl.
 Catching these issues early can help you avoid a late-night emergency plumbing call.

-Tips for Proper Toilet Care
+Simple Tips for a Healthy Toilet

 Beyond regular maintenance, how you treat your toilet day-to-day has a big impact on its longevity.
 The most important rule is to only flush human waste and toilet paper.
 Items marketed as “flushable,” like wipes and feminine hygiene products, are a leading cause of clogs and can put a major strain on your plumbing system.
 When cleaning, stick to mild cleansers.
 Harsh chemicals and in-tank bleach tablets can eat away at the rubber flapper and other plastic parts, causing them to warp and fail.
 Finally, avoid using the tank lid as a storage shelf.
 Heavy items can crack the porcelain, and it discourages you from doing those quick, important internal checks.